Patrick Corbin: 2017–2018: rotation regular

 In 2017, Corbin and the Diamondbacks agreed to a $3.95 million salary.
 Corbin returned to the starting rotation.
 He finished the 2017 season with a 4.03 ERA in 189 2/3 innings pitched; his ERA during the final three months of the season was 2.90.
 Though the Diamondbacks made it to the 2017 National League Division Series, Corbin did not appear.
-Torey Lovullo, the team's manager, had decided Corbin would start Game 4, but the Diamondbacks were eliminated after Game 3.
+Torey Lovullo, the team's manager, had decided Corbin would start Game 4, but the Diamondbacks were eliminated in three games.

 Corbin and the Diamondbacks agreed to a $7.5 million salary for 2018.
 Corbin started for the Diamondbacks on Opening Day in 2018.
 On April 17, against the San Francisco Giants, he threw 7 2/3 no-hit innings in a complete game shutout.
 He made the 2018 Major League Baseball All-Star Game, after pitching to a 6–3 record and a 3.05 ERA with 140 strikeouts in 112 innings.

 Corbin finished the season 11–7 in 200 innings pitched across 33 starts.
 He had a 3.15 ERA and 246 strikeouts, which were both career bests.
 Corbin had the lowest zone percentage of all major league pitchers, with only 34.4% of his pitches being in the strike zone.
 He became a free agent after the season.